Home

 There are many different ways to organize and display your storage solutions.
 For me, I tackled this by thinking about how I normally use my pantry.

 I was using the right side for frequently used goods like sauces for cooking, cereal/snacks for kids and cleaning products that I access regularly.
-I kept these on the right side because this is most natural for me.
+I kept these on the right side because this is most natural for me, and arranged similar items together in a way that made sense to me based on how my family uses our pantry.

 For larger items that are used less frequently, I stored them on the left side inside wicker baskets and white nordic basket with lids.
-These are items I use weekly and some even monthly and don’t need immediate access.
+These are items I use weekly or even monthly, so I don’t need immediate access to them.

 5. Utilize space-saving options

-This behind-the-door wall rack is sturdy, attractive and holds a lot of household essentials within reach.
-I love that it keeps everything in one place and it can be used for a variety of things including kitchen essentials as well as personal care and cleaning products.
+This behind-the-door wall rack is sturdy, attractive and keeps a lot of household essentials within reach.
+I love that it holds everything in one place.
+It can be used for a variety of things including kitchen essentials or personal care and cleaning products.

-This is a must-have storage solution in your kitchen that’ll save a ton of space, time and money on the long run because you now know exactly what you have and what you need.
+This is a must-have storage solution for your kitchen that will save you a ton of space, time, and money in the long run because you now know exactly what you have and what you need.

-The entire pantry makeover project took about 4-5 hours over a few days from the initial joy check, sorting, organizing and throwing away.
-I know it’s not easy to commit to a huge project like this with work, kids and other household responsibilities but I would highly suggest committing to it if your pantry bothers you like it did for me for the longest time.
+The entire pantry makeover project took about 4-5 hours split up over a few days, from the initial joy check to sorting, organizing and throwing away items.
+I know it’s not easy to commit to a huge project like this with work, kids and other household responsibilities, but I highly suggest it if your pantry bothers you like it did for me for the longest time.

-If you’re feeling uninspired, cluttered and just tired of life I would highly recommend giving organizing and tidying up a try.
-It’s life changing in so many ways for the entire family and now is the perfect time during the 25% off Kitchen Essentials sale from the Container Store.
+If you’re feeling uninspired, overwhelmed by clutter, or just plain tired, I highly recommend giving organizing and tidying up a try.
+It’s life changing for the entire family in so many ways.
+There is no better time than now, with storage solutions from The Container Store!

 Join me and take your first step to declutter and simplify your life so you can feel joy in your everyday space!